 The Armchair Guide to Property Investing: How to Retire on $2,000 a Week

-I am a big fan of the Property Couch podcast and have been listening to Bryce and Ben for years.
-I was really excited when they published this book and have to say I was not disappointed when I read it just before we bought our IP in 2018.
+I am a big fan of the Property Couch podcast and have listened to Bryce and Ben for years.
+I was really excited when they published this book, and have to say I was not disappointed when I read it just before we bought our IP in 2018.
 It is a great summary of the key points discussed on the podcast and a must-read for anyone interested in property investing.

 Choose FI: Your Blueprint to Financial Independence

 I can definitely recommend this book as an introduction to FIRE.
 It covers all key elements, the math and the mindset required to reach FI.
 Although I have read dozens of books on the topic, I picked up a few tips and concepts I had not thought about before.

 The Millionaire Next Door: The Surprising Secrets of America’s Wealthy

 One of the most important books you can read.
 You will never look at someone driving past you in a brand new Audi the same way ever again.
 Really shows that “Keeping up with the Joneses” is for losers.

 Set for Life: Dominate Life, Money, and the American Dream

 A fantastic book for people in their 20s who are just starting out.
 Scott Trench made house hacking popular and explains how it works in great detail.
 The book is aimed at American readers, but the concepts are also applicable here in Australia (although the outrageously cheap house prices in the US might make you cry a little!).

 How To Retire Early: Your Guide to Getting Rich Slowly and Retiring on Less